Alejogb1/job-board/blog-data/how-can-i-deploy-a-net-core-docker-application-to-azure-app-service-integrating-with-mysql-and-enabling-bulk-data-uploads.md

 id: "how-can-i-deploy-a-net-core-docker-application-to-azure-app-service-integrating-with-mysql-and-enabling-bulk-data-uploads"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've spent my fair share of time orchestrating .net core applications in azure, so I've seen a few things when it comes to integrating with mysql and managing large data ingestion processes.
 We're diving into a fairly common scenario, but there are definitely nuances to consider, especially when optimizing for performance and reliability.

 Initially, when dealing with a similar setup a few years back, we had a particularly thorny issue with upload timeouts and database connection exhaustion, which I'll touch upon later.
 But, first, let's lay the groundwork for a successful deployment.